-All “big whales” except the sperm whale belong to the Mysticiti, meaning their tooth have evolved to baleens.
-They feed by swallowing enormous amounts of water and pressing it out again using their tongues (a blue whale´s tongue for example weighs as much as an elephant).
+All “big whales” except the sperm whale belong to the Mysticeti, meaning their tooth have evolved to baleens.
+They feed by swallowing enormous amounts of water and pressing it out again using their tongues (a blue whale´s tongue, for example, weighs as much as an elephant).
 The baleens function as a filter, holding back plankton and other tiny organisms such as small fish and krill (a blue whale can eat up to four tons a day!!).
-Mysticiti occur in all oceans and all species undertake seasonal migrations.
-During the mating season they spent their time in the warmer and less nutrient-rich subtropical and tropical waters, where they also give birth to their calves.
+Mysticeti occurs in all oceans and all species undertake seasonal migrations.
+During the mating season, they spent their time in the warmer and less nutrient-rich subtropical and tropical waters, where they also give birth to their calves.

 All whales are mammals, meaning they are breathing the same way we do.
 They have lungs instead of gills and have to come up the surface to get oxygen.
 Whales also produce milk in order to nourish their young.
 Cetaceans are believed to be very intelligent animals.